Sandra Lee (chef): Career

 In the early 1990s, Lee created a product called "Sandra Lee Kraft Kurtains," a home-decorating kit designed to turn a wire rack and sheets, or other spare fabric, into decorative drapery.
 It was sold via infomercials and cable shopping networks.
 Home-shopping network QVC hired her as on-air talent.
 In her first 18 months, Lee sold $20 million worth of merchandise.
 QVC also selected Lee to launch its craft and home decorating categories on its networks in the U.K. and Germany.
 In 1994, she released her first DIY home improvement video series, which sold more than a million copies.

-Semi-Homemade Cooking with Sandra Lee premiered on the Food Network in 2003.
+In 2003, Food Network approached Lee about doing a cooking show, which she initially objected to, instead wanting to do a home and garden show.
+During nine months of negotiations over the format and content, Lee argued for the inclusion of a cocktail segment, which the network executives resisted, claiming there was no audience interest in cocktails on television.
+Semi-Homemade Cooking with Sandra Lee ultimately premiered on the Food Network in October 2003.
 The show ran for 15 seasons and was in the top three new weekend shows on the network for its first five years.
-Each episode contains entertaining and arts and crafts elements, in which Lee decorates the table setting and kitchen in accordance with the theme of the meal that she just prepared.
+Each episode contains meal and cocktail recipes, which use a mix of fresh and store-bought items, along with entertaining and arts and crafts elements, in which Lee decorates the table setting and kitchen in accordance with the theme of the meal that she just prepared.
 She refers to these as "tablescapes", a term she coined.